Griffith College Dublin: Griff FM

-Griff FM was a radio station that students from the Journalism & Media Faculty operated from the Dublin Main Campus.
+Griff FM was a radio station that students from the Journalism & Media Faculty operated from the main Dublin campus.
 The radio station was licensed by the BAI (and the BCI before that) to broadcast for a couple of weeks.
 The station aired news and music-oriented programmes produced and presented by second-year journalism degree students and postgraduate journalism students.

 Students' Union

 Griffith College Students' Union is the representative body for all full-time and part-time Griffith College students.
 The Students' Union executives include the roles of president and (as of 2021) two vice-presidents.
 The union organises a number of trips and events throughout the academic year, including Freshers Week and several balls.
 It also helps fund and assist college clubs and societies covering activities such as sport, music, debating, and film.

 Griffith College Dublin's debating society were team winners of the 2009 Thomas Finlay Court Moot Competition in UCD.